The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 Buyer viewings are the very beginning of your home-selling journey, and they’re important because these viewing are the first ‘physical’ impression of the home that a potential buyer receives.

-One important piece of advice agents on Team Steele offer to sellers is to declutter and stage your home so that buyers can envision themselves in the space as they tour.
-It’s time to take down any personal items from walls and side tables, bedrooms etc. Store those family photos, wedding albums, baby toys and personalized mugs.
-We like to distance the home as much from the seller as possible so that the buyer can picture themselves in the home as their own.
+One important piece of advice we offer sellers here at Steele Homes is to make certain your home is like a blank canvas for those viewers who begin sashaying around your home.
+It’s time to take down any personal items from walls and side tables, bedrooms etc. Gently store those family photos, wedding albums, baby toys and personalized mugs.
+We like to distance the home as much from the seller as possible so that the buyer can envision him or herself in the home as their own.

 For instance, setting up a little nook area with a soft blanket draped over an armchair with a few stacked novelas and an empty coffee cup on a tray can go along way to helping set-the-stage for the potential buyer.
 You want them imagine themselves feeling cozy and content in your home.